 The tongue-in-cheek Lady Godiva returned them to the British Top 20 in October 1966, with the fact that it was banned as ‘indecent’ in Coventry – Lady Godiva’s hometown – no doubt helping the chart placing.

-While Gordon drifted into the unknown (he became a landscape gardener), Peter Asher used his showbiz know-how to become a respected manager and producer, orchestrating the rise of Linda Ronstadt and James Taylor.
+Peter Asher became head of A&R for the Beatles’ Apple label before moving to California and using his showbiz know-how as a respected manager and producer, orchestrating the rise of Linda Ronstadt and James Taylor.